-Goal 11LN: Protect and enhance marine ecosystems and resources in Whatcom County.
+Goal 10N: Protect and enhance marine ecosystems and resources in Whatcom County.

-- Policy 11LN-1: Support the Whatcom County Marine Resources Committee in their its pursuit of the Northwest Straits Commission benchmarks as follows: - Broad county participation in MRCs-; - A net gain in high-value habitat and ecosystem functions- - A net reduction in shellfish bed closures-; - Measurable increases in factors supporting bottomfish recovery- - Population increases in other key indicator species:
+Policy 10N-1: Support the Whatcom County Marine Resources Committee in its pursuit of the Northwest Straits Commission benchmarks as follows:

+- Broad county participation in MRCs; - A net gain in high-value habitat and ecosystem functions; - A net reduction in shellfish bed closures; - Measurable increases in factors supporting bottomfish recovery; - Population increases in other key indicator species; - Coordination of scientific data; - Successful public education and outreach efforts; and, - The establishment of a regional system of Marine Protected Areas (MPA's). - Policy 10N-2: Promote naturalized shoreline buffers and restoration of riparian vegetation.